-The term 'Bullion' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Bullion' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bullion refers to gold, silver, platinum, or palladium that is officially government-recognized and -approved for its purity of minimally 99.5 percent by expert assayers.
 It generally comes in the form of either ingots or bars instead of collectible coins.